AdarshChandra42/bitespeed-task/README.md

 create a new database using
 CREATE DATABASE database_name;

-to connect to the database, run the command in root of directory psql -U user_name -d database_name -f schema.sql
+to connect to the database,
+psql -U user_name -d database_name -f schema.sql

 npm run dev